Black is the new black – because architecture with dark materials can create a special feeling of intimacy and closeness.

 We are embracing darkness and calmness

-Black and other dark shades are here to stay.
+Black and other dark shades are here to stay, and while they used to be reserved for small furnishing accessories such as cushions, throws and pots, dark floors and black ceilings are now gaining in popularity.
 There’s no mistaking the effect.
 The dark shades create a very special atmosphere in all manner of buildings, from hotels and restaurants to private homes.
-More about the new trend here.